 - Benefit Formula.
 The plan provides benefits based primarily on a formula that takes into account the executive's earnings for each fiscal year.
-Benefits under the PPL Retirement Plan for eligible employees are determined as the greater of (1) a "career average pay formula" of 2.25% of annual earnings for each year of credited service under the plan; or (2) a "final average pay formula" comprised of 1.3% of final average earnings up to the Average Social Security Wage Base plus 1.7% of final average earnings in excess of the Average Social Security Wage Base plus 1.7% of final average earnings in excess of the Average Social Security Wage Base multiplied by the sum of years of credited service (up to a maximum of 40 years).
+Benefits under the PPL Retirement Plan for eligible employees are determined as the greater of (1) a "career average pay formula" of 2.25% of annual earnings for each year of credited service under the plan; or (2) a "final average pay formula" comprised of 1.3% of final average earnings up to the Average Social Security Wage Base plus 1.7% of final average earnings in excess of the Average Social Security Wage Base multiplied by the sum of years of credited service (up to a maximum of 40 years).
 Under the final average pay formula, "final average earnings" equal the average of the highest 60 months of pay during the last 120 months of credited service.
-The Average Social Security Wage Base is the average of the taxable Social Security Wage Base for the 35 consecutive years preceding an employee's retirement date or, for employees retiring at the end of 2019, \$83,244.
+The Average Social Security Wage Base is the average of the taxable Social Security Wage Base for the 35 consecutive years preceding an employee's retirement date or, for employees retiring at the end of 2020. \$86,052.
 The executive's annual earnings taken into account under each formula include base salary and cash incentive awards but may not exceed an IRS-prescribed limit applicable to tax-qualified plans. - Form of Benefit.
 The benefit an employee earns is payable starting at retirement or termination on a monthly basis for life or in a lump sum.
 Benefits are computed on the basis of the life annuity form of pension, with a normal retirement age of 65.
 Benefits are reduced for retirement prior to age 60 for employees with 20 years of credited service and reduced prior to age 65 for other employees.
 Employees vest in the PPL Retirement Plan after five years of credited service.
 In addition, the plan provides for joint and survivor annuity choices and does not require employee contributions.
 Benefits under the PPL Retirement Plan are subject to the limitations imposed under Section 415 of the Internal Revenue Code.
 Benefits in excess of these federal limits are payable from company funds under the PPL Supplemental Compensation Pension Plan described below unless the employee is eligible for benefits under the PPL SERP described below.

 PPL Supplemental Compensation Pension Plan.
 This plan is unfunded, is not qualified for tax purposes and covers approximately 30 active employees hired prior to January 1, 2012 who are vested in the PPL Retirement Plan at the time of termination or retirement.
-The benefit formula is the same as the PPL Retirement Plan but reflects compensation in excess of the IRS-prescribed limit of \$280,000 for 2019.
+All benefits under this plan are subject to the claims of the company's creditors in the event of bankruptcy.
+The benefit formula is the same as the PPL Retirement Plan but reflects compensation in excess of the IRS-prescribed limit of \$285,000 for 2020.
 The plan benefit is calculated using all PPL-affiliated company service, not just service credited under the PPL Retirement Plan.
 Upon retirement, this plan will only pay out the "excess" benefit above and beyond the PPL Retirement Plan.
 At such time as Mr. Sorgi vests in the PPL SERP, he will no longer be eligible for this plan.